I'm Claire-Madeline

 PENCIL ME IN!

-Writer, developmental editor, & psychotherapist here for those "you're-too-deep" conversations that call you higher.
+Writer, developmental editor, & resident counselor here for those "you're-too-deep" conversations that call you higher.
 Always down for a beach-drive in the Jeep with a cup of coffee for the center console.
 Stay a while and fill your cup.

 Claire-MadeLine